 Implementation of Curriculum

 The SCITT curriculum is designed to ensure that the scope of the curriculum content covers fully the core content framework, as well as being ambitious and driven by evidence informed practice.
-The curriculum is devised so that you have general pedagogy sessions (AM), followed by subject specific pedagogy (Secondary) and phase specific pedagogy (primary).
+The curriculum is devised so that you have general pedagogy input, followed by subject specific pedagogy (Secondary) or phase specific pedagogy (primary) enabling implementation of practice in school the following week.
 The secondary subject sessions are designed to ensure that high quality subject and curriculum knowledge are developed in order to produce confident subject teachers.
 The primary sessions are designed to ensure full coverage of the core and foundation subjects to ensure you can develop into confident practitioners across key stages and subjects.

 The SCITT curriculum is integrated and practised in school and the impact is evaluated through discussions and support from mentors and expert colleagues in school, as well as the completion of extended learning tasks to ensure consolidation, practice and reflection of the SCITT curriculum.

 The SCITT team will coordinate and ensure the quality of the training provision.
 The SCITT team will deliver an ambitious curriculum to you, founded in academic research in order to ensure that you enter the profession as skilled and intellectually enquiring practitioners.
 The SCITT team will also support you pastorally and ensure your wellbeing and mental health is at the forefront of our decision making.
 The SCITT also has robust quality assurance measures in place to monitor and ensure the quality of the training provision across all schools and subjects.